sakethyalamanchili/My-DSA-Journey/README.md

 * **12/21/2025 – 12/24/2025** – Break

 * **12/25/2025** - Worked on Searching and Sorting Algorithms, covering Introduction to Arrays in Python, Linear Search, Binary Search, and Bubble Sort.

+* **12/26/2025** - Continued working on Searching and Sorting Algorithm, covering Selection Sort and Insertion Sort.

+* **12/27/2025** - Revised the Searching and Sorting Algorithms by creating helpful Notes.